-Project Description Implementation Connections to the proposed North West Coastal Pathway should also be planned to encourage cyclists and others using the 110 km pathway to call in to Somerset.
+Project Description Implementation using the 110 km pathway to call in to Somerset.
 Langley Park Oval potential redevelopment Relocation of sport activities to the new recreation precinct provides opportunity for the redevelopment of a prime waterfront site, for either tourism purposes, housing, recreation, or a combination of all three.
 Staging: Rezoning, EOI, sale and realisation of funds for public infrastructure, contribution to construction of Bass Highway overpass and associated landscaping.
 Feasibility study for the Somerset Sports Precinct has been completed, and is to be workshopped by Council.
 Working group to be convened.
 Sale of land for development would trigger the relocation of the sports ground and clubs.
 Wragg Street additional public car parking Opportunities to develop new public car parks in Wragg Street are identified, both located on private land.
 Joint venture development of the parking areas should be explored whereby Council leases a number of the parking spaces for public use.
 Alternatively offering rates relief in return for allocation of spaces for public use.
 Develop master plan/design in 2023/24 Former school site redevelopment opportunities Relocation of existing skate park provides opportunity to develop large area of vacant land adjacent to the existing Community Centre.
 Suggestions include medium density or affordable housing in fulfilment of the Affordable Housing Strategy, or expansion of the retail offering.
 The East Wynyard Foreshore Masterplan did not include a skate park.
 An alternative site is still to be determined.
 Continue discussions with stakeholders.
 IGA additional car parking Potential to provide additional public car parking on land at the rear of the existing IGA new carpark (Somerset).
-Council would be required to purchase additional land to Trigger would be establishment of the Somerset Community centre and/or IGA expansion.
+Council would be required to purchase additional land to facilitate development in accordance with the concept plan.
+Trigger would be establishment of the Somerset Community centre and/or IGA expansion.